Special Easter Event • €49

-Come with us to one of the largest and spectacular Easter Egg markets in Germany.
-A bounty of spring time treasures is waiting to be discovered inside the halls of Castle Schloss Schwetzingen, a masterpiece of rare beauty and rich variety where the market is held.
-The quality merchandise of the Egg Market draws shoppers from all over the country for the chance to purchase Easter Eggs!
-These decorative treasures range from simple to exquisite and from locally crafted to rare foreign gems.
-The eggs you’ll find come in every material and style imaginable – hollowed out bird eggs, wood, glass ceramic, paper and other materials using both traditional and contemporary methods.
+Come with us to one of the largest and most spectacular Easter Egg markets in Germany.
+A bounty of Springtime treasures is waiting to be discovered inside the halls of Castle Schloss Schwetzingen, a masterpiece of rare beauty and rich variety, where the market is held.
+The quality merchandise of the egg market draws shoppers from all over the country for the chance to purchase unique, artisanal Easter eggs.
+These decorative treasures range from simple to exquisite, and from locally crafted to rare foreign gems.
+The eggs you’ll find come in every material and style imaginable – hollowed-out bird eggs, wood, glass, ceramic, paper and other materials using both traditional and contemporary methods.

 Please check the departure status of your tour prior to booking.

 - Main Chapel Parking Lot, Ramstein AFB.
 Please park toward center of the lot.